 Kapoor told Burlakoff that Insys faced a problem.
-Its new drug Subsys, a powerful, fast-acting but highly addictive fentanyl-based painkiller, had been approved by the Food and Drug Administration, but only for a very specific purpose: treating the severe pain of cancer patients for whom other opioids had failed.
+Its new drug Subsys, a powerful, fast-acting but highly addictive fentanyl-based painkiller, had been approved by the FDA, but only for a very specific purpose: treating the severe pain of cancer patients for whom other opioids had failed.

-Sales for that use had been lackluster — there were relatively few people who fit that profile.
+Sales for that use had been lackluster; relatively few people fit that profile.
 And the drug had competitors.
-Kapoor complained that Subsys — by far the most important Insys product on the market — wasn't as profitable as he hoped it would be.
+Kapoor complained that Subsys — by far the most important Insys product on the market — wasn’t as profitable as he hoped it would be.

-But instead of paying doctors to educate their peers, they would pay them simply to write masses of Subsys prescriptions for all kinds of ailments.
+Instead of paying doctors to educate their peers, Insys would pay them simply to write masses of Subsys prescriptions for all kinds of ailments.
 Often, no speaking was required; just take the bribe and prescribe.

 Kapoor slammed his fist on his desk.
 “That’s our next VP of sales!” he declared.

-That meeting started the chain of events that would lead to a jury in Boston to find Kapoor and four other Insys executives guilty of federal charges related to the illegal methods used to sell Subsys.
-Burlakoff, who took the job and helped lead sales of the drug, and former Insys CEO Michael Babich also pleaded guilty to similar charges and are cooperating with prosecutors.
+That meeting started the chain of events that would lead to a jury in Boston finding Kapoor and four other Insys executives guilty of federal charges related to the illegal methods used to sell Subsys.
+Burlakoff, who took the job and helped lead sales of the drug, and former Insys CEO Michael Babich also pleaded guilty to similar charges and have been sentenced.

 An AARP review of FDA documents found that more than 8,100 people have died since 2012 while taking Subsys.
-Caleb Alexander, M.D., the codirector of the Johns Hopkins Center for Drug Safety and Effectiveness, said the Insys case provides a window to look into issues of manufacturers’ responsibility for creating the opioid epidemic.
-But it's only one of hundreds of cases working their way through the courts, and Alexander thinks there will be many more to come.
+Physician Caleb Alexander, codirector of the Johns Hopkins Center for Drug Safety and Effectiveness, said the Insys case provides a window into issues of manufacturers’ responsibility for creating the opioid epidemic.
+But it’s only one of hundreds of cases working their way through the courts, and Alexander thinks there will be many more to come.

 “There is enormous interest in these cases because of how many people have been injured or killed by these products,” Alexander said.